maxgfr/web-monitoring/README.md

 # web-monitoring

-## To test all the infrastructure
+## To start the infrastructure

 ```bash
 docker-compose up
 ```

-## To stop and remove all the infrastructure
+## To stop and remove the infrastructure

 ```bash
 docker-compose down --rmi 'all'
 ```